JonathanRamos/FastBGrowth/README.md

 Will be available soon

-**Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium o Graphics Pattern and Images* (SIBGRAPI2019)
+**Fast and smart segmentation of paraspinal muscles in magnetic resonance imaging with CleverSeg**. *Symposium on Graphics Patterns and Images* (SIBGRAPI2019)

 # More details